rae-holcomb/sset/README.md

 # SSET
-## Simulated Source Exposures of TESS
+## Simulated Sky Exposures of TESS
 Ready...
 SSET... _go!_

 A tool for generating simulated cut outs of target pixel files.